tmaturi/tahanimaturi/publications.md

 -  T. He, F.P.A.
 Coolen and **T. Coolen-Maturi** (2021).
 Nonparametric Predictive Inference for American Option Pricing based on the Binomial Tree Model.
 Communications in Statistics – Theory and Methods,  50 (20):  4657-4684.
 -  M. Chang, X. Huang,  F.P.A.
 Coolen and **T. Coolen-Maturi** (2021).
 Reliability analysis for systems based on degradation rates and hard failure thresholds changing with degradation levels.
 Reliability Engineering & System Safety, 216,  108007.
+- M.H.
+Alabdulhadi, **T. Coolen-Maturi**, F.P.A.
+Coolen (2021).
+Nonparametric predictive inference for comparison of two diagnostic tests.
+Communications in Statistics - Theory and Methods, 50(19):  4470-4486.

 <br>

 ### 2020